davydden/large-strain-matrix-free/doc/IJNME/reply_to_reviewers.md

 >  a) The period "." is wrong.
 Please make a comma
 >  b) And \forall \delta u reads strange wittout function space.
 I would write \forall \text{admissible directions } \delta u

+We have fixed these problems.
+Note that we removed \forall \delta u because it is explained in the text that follows, "vanishes for all admissible directions \delta u which satisfy homogeneous Dirichlet boundary conditions".

 > 2. To non-familiar Heidelberg-persons, IWR might be unknown.
 Please explain IWR on page 12.

+We have replaced the system name "IWR" by "Westmere", which is the name of the CPU architecture and consistent with the use of "Cascade Lake" for the other system.

 > 3. Section 6: Out of curiosity: how many nonlinear Newton steps are required to solve the problem?

+FIXME

 > 4. In the conclusions, I would specifically refer again to Alg.
 1,2,3 and give some suggestions which Alg.
 1 finally is prefererred and why.
 > On page 16, just before Section 6.2, there are some suggestions.
 Are these the final conclusions w.r.t. the proposed Alg.?

+FIXME